 Dilaudid, like other opioids, produces the same immediate effects once administered.
 Dilaudid withdrawal will also bring on symptoms similar to other opioids.
 It is also highly addictive, causing several individuals who are using the drug to become tolerant and dependent on the drug.
 If you have been using this substance for a long time and decide to quit, the inevitable Dilaudid withdrawal will kick in.

 Dilaudid withdrawal can be intense depending on the individual, how much you are using, how long you have been using, and if you are using other drugs in conjunction with it.

 The symptoms of Dilaudid withdrawal include:

 Dilaudid withdrawal is not known to cause life-threatening consequences.
-However, using it can increase your risks of experiencing an overdose or other health complications due to the effects of the drugs on your body.
+However, using it can increase your risk of experiencing an overdose or other health complications due to the effects of the drugs on your body.

 Also, using Dilaudid in conjunction with other substances, such as benzodiazepines, can increase your chances other experiencing a seizure or other severe consequences either during active addiction or withdrawal.

 Dilaudid withdrawal symptoms are easy to detect and feel coming on, especially if you have been using for a long time, and are familiar with your body’s reaction to the sudden lack of the substance.
 Initially, the symptoms will be less severe, depending on how much you use.